MEDIAART-3BB3/VR-Tutorials/vr-take-home-activity.md

 ## Step 5: Add a 3D object with a futurist image that represents you

-- Add 3D object below the environment you created in step 4.
+- Add a 3D object below the environment you created in step 4.
 You can select any object from this list: [https://aframe.io/docs/1.6.0/introduction/html-and-primitives.html](https://aframe.io/docs/1.6.0/introduction/html-and-primitives.html)

 - Go to [https://mediaart-3bb3.github.io/vr_assets_fall_2024/](https://mediaart-3bb3.github.io/vr_assets_fall_2024/) and follow the instructions to upload an image of your choice.
 The website will generate a link to your image.

-- Copy the link and paste it in your scene's object.
+- Copy the link and paste it into your scene's object.
 See the example below:

 ```html
 <a-box src="https://mediaart-3bb3.github.io/vr_assets_fall_2024/images/robot-toy.jpg"